shan-emacs/emacs-packages-mirrors/melpa/per-buffer-theme-readme.txt

-`per-buffer-theme.el' is an Emacs library that automatically changes the global theme according to buffer name or major mode.
+`per-buffer-theme.el' is an Emacs library that automatically changes the global theme and frame font according to buffer name or major mode.

+Run the command `per-buffer-theme-mode' to toggle the minor-mode which enables or disables the package.

-If buffer name matches any of `per-buffer-theme/ignored-buffernames-regex' no theme change occurs.
+If buffer name matches any of `per-buffer-theme/ignored-buffernames-regex' no theme or font change occurs.

 Customizable variable `per-buffer-theme/themes-alist' contains the association between themes and buffer name or major modes.

-Special `notheme' theme name can be used to make unload all themes and use Emacs default theme.
+Special `notheme' theme name can be used to force the unload all themes and use Emacs default theme.

-If no theme matches then it will load the theme stored in `per-buffer-theme/default-theme' variable.
+If there aren't any matches then it will load the theme stored in `per-buffer-theme/default-theme' variable and the font stored in `per-buffer-theme/default-font' variable, or the default font.

 There are two different methods in which buffer and theme can be checked.
 It is controlled by customizable boolean `per-buffer-theme/use-timer':